 Mercury level has dropped considerably down from 47s to 20s and it is getting cold here.Evenings are breezy and feels like India.
 Oh there are sudden surprise showers as well !
 Not bad for the desert land huh?

-Weather calls for some hot and spicy dishes.
+Weather calls for some hot and spicy food.
 So I made Chicken briyani this weekend.
 Undoubtedly, it is one of the most liked recipes around the world.
 Everyone has their own method of briyani and today I present you my way.

 I always make it as a single pot meal in a pressure cooker but I have never got the consistency of the rice right.
 This time I tried the dum method to avoid the rice turning mushy.
 Dum is a method of is slow cooking in a casserole or thick based pot in a very less heat.